daniellmb/.github/README.md

 # .github

-Templates for Issues, Pull Requests and Contributions for your repository.
+Repository Templates for Issues, Pull Requests and Contributions all neatly packaged into a `.github` folder.